sramshaw/t_rx/README.md

 Ubuntu clang-format version 18.1.3 (1ubuntu1)
 ```

+### contribute

+So far this is a solo POC, but I am open to suggestions.
+I believe the parsing approach with regex is flawed and constraining, but workable.
+For now learning is the main objective, with great results and coverage.

+Here is an interesting website for working on the parser with regex, and expecially captures: [https://regex101.com/](https://regex101.com/)

 ### release notes
-- v0.1 - the original design has the following decomposition of features:
+- v0.1 - the original LINQ like design has the following decomposition of features:
   - sequence class that
     - concatenates most of the operators using a union variable to hold the transformed values over time
     - branches out values to sub sequences as needed for selectmany (aka flatmap)